-A processor-controlled inlet heater can eliminate the effects of relative humidity on scattering behaviour.
+A processor-controlled sample heater can eliminate the effects of relative humidity on scattering behaviour.
 The heater can be enabled and disabled by the user.

-All these options are available from an easy-to-use menu system with 4-line backlit LCD display and keypad mounted on the nephelometer case.
+All these options are available from an easy-to-use menu system with a large 4-line backlit LCD display and keypad mounted on the instrument case.

-Over 33 days' data can be stored in the internal data logger for later downloading through the RS-232 port.
+Over 61 days' data can be stored in the internal data logger for later downloading through the RS-232 port.
 Instantaneous data can also be logged externally via the RS232 port or by using the four (4) real-time analogue outputs.